bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 But I mean, a, that channel, the channel partner would also have to agree that the channel is based on credit and there's no actual UTXO.
 Yes.
 The risk is only, as far as I understood, I looked into this a while back.
-The risk is only that of the two channel participants, because of course they also have an ephemeral HTLC and when a payment times out, the on-chain settlement would be interrupted at that point, right?
+The risk is only that of the two channel participants, because of course they also have an ephemeral HTLC and when a payment times out, the onchain settlement would be interrupted at that point, right?
 So, but yeah, so is that, is that a big part of whether it's gossip 1.5 or 2.0 that you're going to, or is that settled meanwhile?

 Elle Mouton: 00:22:43